 Like many herb and spice blends from around the world there are a number of variations, but the base is traditionally made of parsley, cilantro, pickled lemon, garlic, cumin, olive oil, and salt.
 Obviously, this already floats my boat.
 Some versions, including mine, take it to the next level with saffron, ginger, and smoked paprika.
 I didn’t have any preserved lemon, so I used the zest and juice of a lemon instead.
 When all was said and done, this blend was ridiculously delicious and I have been slathering it on anything (bread, for instance).

 I mixed the chermoula green goodness with goat yogurt for this recipe.
-I felt that the tang offset the sweetness of the fries in a really addictive way, plus it was easier for the chermoula to “stick” to the fries with the yogurt addition.
+I felt that the tang offset the sweetness of the sweet potato fries in a really addictive way, plus it was easier for the chermoula to “stick” to the fries with the yogurt addition.
 If you are not into yogurt, try blending up the chermoula with a ripe avocado, or soaked cashews.
 In either of these instances, use a little more lemon to simulate the yogurt-y tang.
 You can also leave the chermoula as is.

 Crispy Cornmeal Sweet Potato Fries with Chermoula Yogurt